essif-lab/framework/docs/terms/communication-session.md

 type: concept
 typeid: communication-session
 stage: draft
-hoverText: "Communication Session: the time interval during which two Actors have an established Communication Channel."
+hoverText: "Communication Session: a time interval during which two Actors have an established Communication Channel that does not exist outside of that time interval."
 ---

 :::info Editor's note